Concerning God the Father and prayer

 “For this reason I kneel before the Father, from whom every family in heaven and on earth derives its name…” (Eph.
 4:14)

-In the Hebrew scriptures (Old Testament) the people were able to approach God through praise, worship and animal sacrifices. (see for example Ps.
-92-100) Because of Jesus the Messiah we have a new and living way to approach God the Father.
+approach God through praise, worship and animal sacrifices. (see for example Ps.
+92-100) Because of Jesus the Messiah we have a new and living way

 “So, then, brothers and sisters, since we have confidence to enter the holy places by means of the blood of Jesus, through the new and living way that he opened for us through the curtain, that is, through his flesh, and since we have a great high priest over the house of God, let us approach God with a sincere heart in the full assurance that is brought by faith… (Heb.
 10:19-22)